This tetraploid variety produces well and has great flavour.

 - Ploidy: Tetraploid

-- Flowers: White with light pink flush
+- Flowers: White with light pink flush.
+The flowers fall off until the conditions are just right.

 - Tubers: Elongated with medium deep eyes.
 The flesh is pink in colour and makes a wonderful pink mashed potato.
 Fairly ugly shape.